antonscheffer/APEX-Passkeys/README.md

 A (removable) FIDO device is currently not working.
 ( anyone interested in sponsoring me a device? @Yubico @token2 )

+I just received a YubiKey 5C NFC, thanks [Infinigate](https://www.infinigate.com/nl/), so expect an update to this app soon.

 See it in action at [oracleapex.com](https://oracleapex.com/ords/r/excel2collection/demo-for-passkeys)